nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 3. Other incorrect delete commands to try: `editc` and `editc 1`, you will receive a required index error and a required field error.

+### Viewing a contact

+View contact

+1. Use `viewc 1` to view the first contact <br>
+   Expected: the first contact will have its details shown on the details panel.

+View contact while contact is being edited

+1. Use `viewc 1` to view the first contact <br>
+2. Edit the first contact to have a later last contacted date than the second contact. <br>
+   Expected: The second contact will be sorted to the top of the list, and the details of this contact will be displayed instead.

 <div style="page-break-after: always;"></div>

 ### Deleting a person